Description

 Contraindications

-Avoid using Celoda if you have:
+Avoid using Xeloda if you have:

 - Known severe hypersensitivity to capecitabine or fluorouracil